Did you know?

 - 1/4 lb Onions sliced

 - 3 lbs cooked sliced Potatoes

 - 3 cups gravy

-Add Onions to melted Butter band brown, remove Onion rings, melt rest of Butter and saute Apple slices.
-Layer 1/3 of Potatoes, Meat, onion rings and Apples.
+Add Onions to melted Butter band brown, remove Onion rings, melt the rest of the Butter and saute Apple slices.
+Layer 1/3 of Potatoes, Meat, onion rings, and Apples.
 Season with Salt, Nutmeg, and Pepper.
 Repeat layering until all ingredients are used.
 Pour gravy over top.
 Butter breadcrumbs and layer overall.
 Bake @ 350°F for 1 hour.